-In providing the quality warranty, GD undertakes that the product in question will be fit for the ordinary purpose or will preserve the ordinary characteristics.
+In providing the quality warranty, GDM undertakes that the product in question will be fit for the ordinary purpose or will preserve the ordinary characteristics.
 The same applies also to the warranty period or best before date indicated on the packaging or advertised.
 The warranty may as well be arranged with reference to individual component parts of a product.

 The warranty period commences on the day the product is delivered to the Purchaser.
 If the product is to be shipped to the Purchaser as agreed in the agreement, the warranty period commences only on the day the product is shipped to the designated place.
-If the purchased product is to be put into operation by a party other than GD, the warranty period commences only on the day the product is put into operation, provided that the respective service of putting the product into operation is ordered by the Purchaser no later than within three weeks after the product is received and that necessary assistance and co-operation of the Purchaser to render this service are provided.
+If the purchased product is to be put into operation by a party other than GDM, the warranty period commences only on the day the product is put into operation, provided that the respective service of putting the product into operation is ordered by the Purchaser no later than within three weeks after the product is received and that necessary assistance and co-operation of the Purchaser to render this service are provided.

 The Purchaser cannot claim warranty with reference to a defect caused by outer circumstances after the risk of damage has passed to the Purchaser.